Kidney Disease in Cats

 New blood tests like SDMA– a genetic marker of kidney function- can help identify kidney disease early, sometimes years before signs show.
 Many veterinarians include it in annual wellness screenings, so you could ask at your next appointment.

 Dr. Pierson agrees.
-“With regard to how protein affects the kidneys, it’s important to understand protein is not the enemy of the cat kidney.
+“With regard to how protein affects the kidneys, it’s important to understand that protein is not the enemy of the cat kidney.
 Protein doesn’t cause kidney disease.
 It doesn’t exacerbate kidney disease.
 It is not the enemy of the kidney.”

 Dr. Judy Morgan also agrees with this sentiment, “Many veterinarians will immediately recommend a protein-restricted diet in pets with any stage of kidney disease.
 Protein should not be restricted in early stages of kidney disease, as this will result in muscle wasting and weakness.”